NumberFour/lesscss-maven-plugin/README.md

 #LessCSS Maven Plugin

-This plugin compiles Less to CSS at build time.
+This plugin compiles [LessCSS](http://lesscss.org/) to CSS at build time.
 By default it searches for Less files under ```/src/main/less```, but this is customizable.
 It is configured as follows:

     <build>
     ...